jwhit08/odin-recipes/README.md

 First project in The Odin Project.
-I will be creating a simple recipe site utilizing HTML.
+I will be creating a simple recipe site utilizing HTML & CSS.